revou-fsse-3/module-1-raiwirawan/Module-1_RaiWirawan.md

 ![Rai Image](./assets/foto_markdown.JPG)

-I'm a Software Engineer.
-Very well Software Engineer.
+I'm a Full-Stack Software Engineer.
+I'm developing especially web-based software.
+I love to do that and will be improving myself more and more in the future.
+Go!
+Go!

 ## My Links